reimg/ml_proj_temp/README.md

 ## Setup

-Create `config.json` using the exa
+Create `config.json` using the examp